mgksu/tailscaled/README.md

 ## Limitation

-- This module only support `arm64` architecture, you can download manually for other architecture.
+- This module only support `arm64` architecture.

 ## Tailscale SSH
 - For ssh home directory is created at `/data/ssh/root` with Bourne shell (sh) as default shell.